Picking the Perfect Pipette Dropper

 Pipette droppers are the ideal way for dosing a liquid precisely, while avoiding contamination.
 This is especially relevant for nutrition products, essential oils, skincare cosmetics, CBD products, and other natural healing remedies.

-A pipette dropper consists of four different parts, which can be configured to suit your product and the usage.
-These steps make you an expert in minutes.
-However, even as an expert, it’s wise to ask the assistance of our sales representative and to request samples.
+A pipette dropper consists of four different parts, which can be configured to suit your product and usage.
+This guide can help make you an expert in just a matter of minutes.
+However, even as an expert, it is wise to ask the assistance of our sales representative for advice and to request a few samples of our pipettes.

 1) Bulb Material & Dosing